Updated August 15th, 2024

 Pick your own at Possum Creek MetroPark!

 MetroParks staff will be available to answer questions and will point out garden highlights and features.
-Multiple dates available. $15/person; registration is required.
+Multiple dates available. $15/person; register here.

 Share this post: